DinoHub-SubT/dsta_deploy/README.md

 4. Install Docker

-    `sudo apt-get update && sudo apt-get install docker-ce`
+        sudo apt-get update && sudo apt-get install docker-ce

 5. Add your user to the docker group:

-    `sudo usermod -a -G docker $USER`
+        sudo usermod -a -G docker $USER

     - logout-log-back-in for the changes to take effect

 6. Verify your Docker installation

+        # verify docker is installed (without sudo access)
+        docker -v

-    * **Please** do not run with `sudo docker`.
+    - Do not run with `sudo docker`.
 Go back to Step 5 if you still cannot run as a non-root user.

-    *To verify if `docker` is installed:*

-    `docker -v`

-    *Try running a sample container:*
+7. Try running a sample container

-    `sudo docker run hello-world`
+        sudo docker run hello-world

       - You should see the message *Hello from Docker!* confirming that your installation was successfully completed.

 ### Docker Compose